Berkanktk/ScratchMap/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy
+Run `ng deploy --base-href ./` to deploy to github pages, and make sure the dist folder has a `CNAME` including `myscratchmap.net`

 # Links
 [jvectormap](https://github.com/bjornd/jvectormap) - jQuery Vector Map Library
 [jsvectormap](https://github.com/themustafaomar/jsvectormap) - javascript Vector Map Library